 - Avoid using electronic gadgets before bed.
 The blue light screens emit keeps you awake and makes it much harder for you to sleep.

 Many people don’t get enough sleep, and sleep deprivation can lead to health problems in the long term.
-Sleep meditation can help you relax and make sure you get the quality sleep you need and deserve in order for you to take on the world one day at a time.
+Sleep meditation can help you relax.
+It also ensures sure you get the quality sleep you need and deserve so you can take on the world one day at a time.

 How do you wind down before bed?
 Share your tips with us in the comments section below.